About Mark Lund

 In 2002, Lund authored his first book Frozen Assets: The New Order of Figure Skating.

-From 1994-2007, Lund was often selected by television and media outlets to analyze the sport of figure skating.
+Since 1994 Lund has been selected by television and media outlets to analyze the sport of figure skating.
 His most notable work came during the 2002 Winter Olympics, where he made over 220 appearances on domestic and international TV networks, including CNN, ABC, CBS, MSNBC, FOX, ESPN, BBC, NPR, CBC and CTV.
-His work in the sport of figure skating landed him as one of the judge’s on FOX’s Skating with Celebrities in 2006.
+His work in the sport of figure skating landed him as a judge on FOX’s Skating with Celebrities in 2006.

-After Ashton International Media, Lund founded Scene, a contemporary newsmagazine for the gay community that was distributed in nine countries.
+After Ashton International Media Lund founded Scene, a contemporary newsmagazine that was distributed in nine countries.

-Through Ashton and Scene, his production of direct response TV commercials, major events and video projects have been broadcast on ABC, ESPN, TBS, LOGO and Royal Caribbean International cruise lines.
+During Ashton and Scene his production of direct response TV commercials, major events, video projects and films have been broadcast on ABC, ESPN, TBS, LOGO, Royal Caribbean International and Cunard.

 Leaving Scene in 2006, Lund combined his passion for science fiction and space exploration and wrote the feature-length screenplay, First World.
-Nominated for screenplay awards at the California Independent Film Festival, The Movie Deal and Fantastic Planet Film Festival, Lund condensed the story and produced a 25 minute short film version that has screened at 20 sci-fi conventions in the United States, Australia, Japan, Great Britain, Ireland and India.
-First World was released on DVD by IndieFlix and Hulu in 2009.
+Nominated for screenplay awards at the California Independent Film Festival, The Movie Deal and Fantastic Planet Film Festival, Lund condensed the story and produced a 25 minute short film version that screened at 20 sci-fi conventions in the United States, Australia, Japan, Great Britain, Ireland and India.
+First World was released on Amazon and Hulu in 2009.

-From 2009-2010, Lund was the drama director for Becker College where he produced/directed Break Fast, Antigone Now and The Long Red Herring – resurrecting the school’s drama program after a 20-year hiatus.
-Later that year he wrote the screenplay Justice Is Mind.
+From 2009-2010 Lund was the drama director for Becker College where he produced/directed Break Fast, Antigone Now and The Long Red Herring – resurrecting the school’s drama program after a 20-year hiatus.
+Later that year he wrote the screenplay Justice Is Mind based on thought-identification technology and neurolaw.

-In 2011, his ebook First World: Covenant, a prequel novella to the screenplay First World: Revelation, was published.
-During that summer Lund co-starred in the feature film Noah.
-That fall, Lund produced and directed the short film Evidence based on his feature length screenplay Justice Is Mind.
+In 2011 his ebook First World: Covenant, a prequel novella to the screenplay First World, was published.
+That fall, Lund produced and directed the short film Evidence based on his screenplay Justice Is Mind.